 Start a private discussion between authors and editors on a post by post basis and receive notifications on the contents you are following.
-Create user groups to organize users by department and view upcoming posts by status, category, user etc.
+Create user groups to organize users by the department and view upcoming posts by status, category, user, etc.

 User Activity Log Pro is another plugin to power up your Multi-author WordPress blogs.
 It will monitor the activities of your members and keep a detailed record of their logins including Core file updates, page activities, and everything that affect your WordPress website.